 The choir continues to grow.
 Each visit involves around 25-30 singers.
-In over 25 years, nearly 400 people from all backgrounds have sung with us – many for the first time in an English Cathedral.
+In the 40 years since we started, nearly 400 people from all backgrounds have sung with us – many for the first time in an English Cathedral.
 The number continues to grow year by year.

 - Martin Hall, our founder, became ‘Director Emeritus’ in Autumn 2006 and Matthew O’ Donovan took over the post of Director in his stead until August 2017.